billkenney/qidi_3series_recovery/README.md

 if you have the max3 with the bltouch, ssh into your printer and run: `cd ~ ; wget --no-check-certificate https://raw.githubusercontent.com/billkenney/max3_plus3_recovery/main/max3_bltouch_recovery.sh ; chmod +x max3_bltouch_recovery.sh ; ./max3_bltouch_recovery.sh`

-if you have the max3 with the inductive probe, ssh into your printer and run: run `cd ~ ; wget --no-check-certificate https://raw.githubusercontent.com/billkenney/max3_plus3_recovery/main/max3_probe_recovery.sh ; chmod +x max3_probe_recovery.sh ; ./max3_probe_recovery.sh`
+if you have the max3 with the inductive probe, ssh into your printer and run: `cd ~ ; wget --no-check-certificate https://raw.githubusercontent.com/billkenney/max3_plus3_recovery/main/max3_probe_recovery.sh ; chmod +x max3_probe_recovery.sh ; ./max3_probe_recovery.sh`

 if you have the plus3, ssh into your printer and run: `cd ~ ; wget --no-check-certificate https://raw.githubusercontent.com/billkenney/max3_plus3_recovery/main/plus3_recovery.sh ; chmod +x plus3_recovery.sh ; ./plus3_recovery.sh`